 In December 2017, China's National Development and Reform Commission (NDRC) announced the official launch of the much-anticipated national emission trading system (ETS), marked by the release of the Development Plan for Construction of the National Emissions Trading System (Power Sector), (the "ETS Development Plan").
 The national ETS will start with the power generation sector, and gradually cover other sectors once certain conditions are met.
-The ETS Development Plan outlines the targets and roadmap for the development of the national ETS, specifies the remaining work required to enable the start of trading activities, and confirms a three-phase roadmap: a foundational phase, a simulation trading phase, and a market operation phase.
-According to this roadmap, simulation trading is expected to begin around the end of 2019, with the deepening and expanding phase starting approximately one year after the simulation period is launched.
+The ETS Development Plan outlines the targets and roadmap for the development of the national ETS, specifies the remaining work required to enable the start of trading activities, and confirms a three-phase roadmap: a foundational phase, a simulation trading is expected to begin around the end of 2019, with the deepening and expanding phase starting approximately one year after the simulation period is launched.